FlowFuse/flowfuse/docs/user/devops-pipelines.md

 #### Device Group stage

-Device group stages are not actionable.
+Device group stages are not actionable, i.e. they cannot push content to another stage.
 It is only used as a target stage for deploying to a group of devices.

 #### Deploy to Devices